 The example in the image above perfectly demonstrates how donation tiers should look on a good nonprofit donation page.

-PayPal unfortunately does not offer donation tiers.
+The PayPal button unfortunately does not come with donation tiers.
 Donors must type in the amount they want to give.
 They’ll have no clear idea of a typical donation amount or its potential impact.
 This can often lead to reduced donations across the board.

 In the same way that not all donors can give the same amount, not everyone can give with the same frequency.
 You may have people who want to set up a recurring donation.
 But perhaps, they can only give annually or others who are willing and able to give weekly.

-Donation pages offer several recurring donation options, creating further customizable donor options.
+Fundraising pages offer several recurring donation options, creating further customizable donor options.
 At Donorbox, for example, a donor can choose to give weekly, monthly, quarterly, or annually.
-Muso‘s donation page is a great example of flexible recurring donation options.
+Muso‘s fundraising page is a great example of flexible recurring donation options.

 All online donations that use safe and reliable third-party processors come with processing fees.
-This is typically 2.2% of the total donation, plus 30 cents.
 This can quickly stack up, especially with larger donations, and can easily reduce an exciting donation.

-Donation pages typically have a platform fee in addition to standard processing fees.
+Donation pages typically have a platform fee in addition to standard transaction rates for credit or debit cards.
 But they also often offer the option to ask your donor to cover these fees.
-Donorbox is one of the more affordable options currently available, charging a 1.5% platform fee in addition to standard credit card, ACH, or PayPal processing fees.
+Donorbox is one of the more affordable options currently available, charging a 1.5% platform fee in addition to standard credit card, ACH, or PayPal transition fees.
 However, you are given the option to ask donors to cover these fees as part of their donation, potentially giving you 100% of their gift.
 This small addition to their already generous donation will save you large sums annually.

-PayPal is a quick and simple platform for receiving funds, but it still requires more steps than donations pages.
-When a donor gives through the PayPal donation button, the money goes straight into your PayPal account.
+PayPal is a quick and simple platform for receiving funds, but it still requires more steps than pages.
+When a donor gives through the PayPal donation button or makes a donation through the PayPal Giving Fund, the money goes straight into your PayPal account.
 From there, you must deposit the funds into your bank account.

 While donation platforms often use PayPal as a third-party option, they can also use quicker processors.
 Donorbox works with Stripe, an easy and reliable third-party processor.
 When a donor gives to your organization, it will process through Stripe and go straight to your bank account.
 It removes the extra transfer and reduces the amount of time it takes for the funds to clear.

-PayPal sends an automatic donation receipt that carries its branding and can’t be fully customized by your organization.
+PayPal sends automatic tax receipts that carry its branding and can’t be fully customized by your organization.
 If you want to send a more personalized thank you or additional information to your donors, you’ll have to send an additional email.
 Not only will this take up more of your time, but it will also spam your donors; it might make them less likely to give in the future.

 Many people and organizations may choose to go with PayPal because they know that it is secure.
 It’s been around for a long time and has proven itself to be reliable.
-But, donation pages are just as safe and maintain secure transactions because they still use verified third-party processors.
+But, donation pages are just as safe and maintain secure transactions through credit cards as well as digital wallets because they still use verified third-party processors.

 In addition, PayPal will only allow you to use PayPal and cards to make the payment.
-While donation pages allow you to use a variety of payment options.
+While pages allow you to use a variety of payment options.
 This lets your donor give through whichever method is easiest and preferred.
-Donorbox is compatible with Apple pay, Google Pay, ACH (direct bank transfer), iDEAL, credit and debit cards, and PayPal.
+Donorbox is compatible with Apple pay, Google Pay, ACH (direct bank transfer), UK Direct Debit, Canadian PADs, iDEAL, credit cards and debit cards, and PayPal.

 Tracking donor activity is an important metric for any nonprofit organization.
 It will help your fundraising and marketing teams work together to create more effective campaigns.
 You can reach out to your donors in more personalized ways.